Skip to main content

 • Must be in good academic standing.

-• You must be enrolled in at least 6 undergraduate credit hours for the summer term (sessions I & II).
+• You must be enrolled in at least 6 undergraduate credit hours for the summer term (sessions I & II) that are applicable to your program of study.

 • Must be in good academic standing.

-• You must be enrolled in at least 5 graduate credit hours for the summer term (sessions I & II).
+• You must be enrolled in at least 5 graduate credit hours for the summer term (sessions I & II) that are applicable to your program of study.

 Satisfactory academic progress for the summer semester